Key terms and concepts for intellectual property. Learn more on Academy by PatSnap.

 Utility modelUsed in select jurisdictions such as Australia, China, France, Germany, Italy, Japan and South Korea (among others), the idea of a utility model patent is to cover an incremental improvement to a product, process or machine in those cases where such an improvement does not warrant a full patent.

 Venture Capital.
-Financing provided by investors to start-up organisations or small businesses, to drive growth.
+Financing provided by investors to start-up organizations or small businesses, to drive growth.

 When an invention is copied, or continues to be copied after its protected status is already known or made known to the person who is infringing.
 This can lead to much higher penalties if brought to court.
 In the US, damages awarded can be up to three times higher, an outcome that is often referred to as triple damages.

-WIPOWorld Intellectual Property Organization - a self-funded UN agency with 189 member states and provides a global forum for intellectual property services, policy, information and cooperation.
+WIPOWorld Intellectual Property Organization.
+A self-funded UN agency with 189 member states, it provides a global forum for intellectual property services, policy, information and cooperation.
 Find out more

 WIPO PearlA multi-lingual terminology portal giving access to scientific and technical terms derived from patent documents